jaloisi834/rust-midi-example/README.md

 ## Understanding the Output

-Using `hexdump` (a tool in bash) on the result file we can see contents of the file as hexadecimal chunks:
+Using `hexdump` (a tool in bash) on the result file we can its contents in hexadecimal format:

 ```
 $ hexdump -C result.mid